Vegan Macaroni Casserole

 Note: For a change of pace, substitute this vegetarian pepperoni for the veggie crumbles or add some with the veggie crumbles for a “supreme” flavor.

-Pour the uncooked pasta over the top of this, spreading it out evenly across the pan.
+Spread the pasta and sauce out evenly across the pan.

 Step Three: Bake